 Myth: Rubbing alcohol and/or hydrogen peroxide are great wound cleansers.

-Fact: Rubbing alcohol and Hydrogen Peroxide have shown in several studies to destroy normal tissue and cells that are trying to mend a wound.
+Fact: Rubbing alcohol and Hydrogen Peroxide were shown in several studies to destroy normal tissue and cells that are trying to mend a wound.
 Repeated use these products can be harmful to the wound-healing process.
-Simple warm water and mild soap to cleanse the wound is just fine.
+Simple warm water and antibacterial soap to cleanse the wound is just fine.

-MYTH #3: Let the wound develop a scab because a scab is a good thing.
+Myth: Let the wound develop a scab because a scab is a good thing

-Fact: Wounds that are left to “dry out” are more prone to experience a more difficult healing process.
+Fact: Wounds that are left to “dry out” are more likely to experience a difficult healing process.
 Wounds heal best in a moist environment.
-It is also important to know that a wound that is too moist will also have a difficult time healing.
+It is also important to know that a wound that is too moist will have a difficult time healing as well.